skaija/susan-testing/Test/APIs/2-geocoding-api/address-lookup/index.md

 **Note:** Using parameter layers=address returns results for places with a street address.

-### Request to get one result for the given coordinates using language preference
+### Request to get results for the given coordinates using language preference

 http://api.digitransit.fi/geocoding/v1/reverse?point.lat=60.195&point.lon=24.93&lang=sv